isomerpages/govtech-corp/media/technews/_posts/2020-12-03-post-Tech Projects that were created to deal with cabin fever.md

 available with the search function, filtering out names, dates and even instructors.</p>
 <p>The site even has free VOD (video on demand) and streaming service, known
-as&nbsp;<a href="https://circle.myactivesg.com/circle-tv/getactive-tv-live" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Get Active TV</a>,
-with videos available on YouTube and Facebook.</p>
+as&nbsp;Get Active TV, with videos available on YouTube and Facebook.</p>
 <p>There are a variety of exercises to choose from on Get Active!, from cardio
 to bodily mobility enhancements.
 While the training is more for beginners and the elderly, there’s nothing stopping the more enthusiastic audience from ramping up their own training.
 The trainers communicate in both English and Mother tongue, though the latter is entirely dependent on the race of the trainer themselves.</p>
-<p>The&nbsp;<a href="https://www.youtube.com/watch?v=w4OMF-XW6KQ" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">‘Wot’cha Cooking’ video series</a>&nbsp;features
-Ben Logan and various guests whipping up delicious and healthy meals, all the while engaging in banter and entertainment.
+<p>The&nbsp;‘Wot’cha Cooking’ video series&nbsp;features Ben Logan and various
+guests whipping up delicious and healthy meals, all the while engaging in banter and entertainment.
 The cooking videos are roughly 45 minutes to an hour long, though for those who prefer to simply read the instructions, it is available on the MyActiveSG website.</p>